smbape/lua-opencv/README.md

 ## Examples

-On Windows, the lua_modules modules should be added to PATH as shown with `luarocks path`
+On Windows, the lua_modules modules should be added to the PATH environment variable, as shown with `luarocks path`

 ```cmd
 set "PATH=%LUA_MODULES%\bin;%APPDATA%\luarocks\bin;%PATH%"